Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ### Build a sample using a specific server root certificate

-By default all samples are built to handle a variety of server root certificates.
-If you would like to decrease the size of the sample, select the appropriate root cert by following the instructions [here](https://github.com/Azure/azure-iot-sdk-c/certs).
+By default all samples are built to handle a variety of server root CA certificates during TLS negotiation.
+If you would like to decrease the size of the sample, select the appropriate root certificate option during the cmake step.
+Follow the instructions [here](https://github.com/Azure/azure-iot-sdk-c/certs).

 > Note: Any samples you build will not work until you configure them with a valid IoT Hub device connection string.
 For more information, see the [samples section](#samplecode) below.